THIS TAPESTRY SHOWS A LARGE WHITE DEALER ACCEPTING SLAVES FROM A MUCH SMALLER BLACK

 Economic explanations of the African past have a similar, pro-Western slant:

-• "Decline" followed a time of greatness when empires stretched across the savannah.
-Its causes were European: the fall of the price of gold due to bringing it in from South America, and mainly, the consequences of the Atlantic slave trade.
+- "Decline" followed a time of greatness when empires stretched across the savannah.
+Its causes were European: the fall of the price of gold due the flooding of that from South America, and mainly, the consequences of the Atlantic slave trade.

 Instead of viewing Africa as savannah and forest, we separate "West Africa" and treat it as a whole.
 Because it is a bulge on our maps?

-Climate zones: The light green band is the savannah.
+Climate zones: The light green band is the savannah, also called "Sudanic Belt."

 * *